Amy Lee: 1994–present: Evanescence

 Evanescence was signed by Wind Up Records in 2001, and moved to Los Angeles, where they completed their debut album, Fallen (2003).
 Most of Lee's writing on Fallen was driven by her mindset during a relationship she was in with an abusive man.
 Some of the songs on the album were composed by Lee and Moody when they were young teens, including three songs originally from their earlier independent records.
 Lee and Moody said they did not consider their music to be "goth" or nu metal.
 In October 2003, Moody left the band in the middle of the Fallen tour, citing "creative differences".
 Lee said it was a relief that he left because of tensions created within the band.
 "It was a really uncomfortable situation for everybody ... completely unstable and unhappy. ...
-I knew something was going to happen and I didn't know what and I was afraid everything we worked for had the potential of going down the toilet."
+I was afraid everything we worked for had the potential of going down the toilet."
 Tour guitarist John LeCompt commented in 2006 that Lee "gained authority as soon as Ben Moody walked out the door.
 They had an equal partnership, but he was the man, he had to strangle the band, all the life out of it".
-In Lee's termination letter to their manager, she stated that Moody was physically and verbally abusive to her.
+In Lee's termination letter to Evanescence's manager, she stated that Moody was physically and verbally abusive to her.
 With Moody gone, "a weight had been lifted".

 Lee's creative disagreements with Moody included his strict approach to songwriting and focus on commerciality; he would "always be corralling" her ideas, and wanting to push the band in a more commercial, pop direction, and his influences were "a lot different" than hers.
 "A lot of the reason it's been so much fun writing [post-Moody] is that we're not thinking about that.
 It's like, 'What do we like?
 What's fun?'", and there is "no pressure of wanting to rule the world", Lee explained.
 In 2005, Moody conceded that they had different approaches: "[Amy] is much more creative than I am ...
 I am a bit more commercial minded ... she is more educated musically, and she wanted to explore that. ...
 I think in my immaturity at the time, I did that in just a way-too-controlling manner — it was like my way or the highway.
 We just couldn't meet in the middle, so I was like, 'The hell with it.'"